 Gluten ataxia was initially discovered and verified with the examination of the cadavers of individuals who suffered from ataxia in their lives.
 Upon examination, the same antibodies that are triggered in celiac disease and gluten intolerance were found at the base of the cerebellum, the part of the brain that governs motor control.
 Further studies indicated that reduced gross motor control could result from untreated gluten intolerance.

-I expand on this specific topic in a separate post: Gluten Ataxia.
+I expand on this specific topic in a separate lesson: Gluten Ataxia.

 Can Adults Develop Food Allergies or A Food Intolerance?